LucasZs/C-sharp-projects/readme.md

 DRIVER

 A simple app to show the drives, the directories, the files and the content of the textfiles on the user's computer.

+COLLECTIONS

+A few tasks solved according to the descriptions readable in the 'txt' file.